AlfredSimpson/IT490-LongSoup/README.md

 - Database
   - [DB](./DB/): All active development
     - [DBWorker](./DB/DBWorker.py) : Listens for and processes primary requests to the database
+    - [DBProfileWorker](./DB/DBProfileWorker.py) : Assists with updating and accessing profile information.
-    - [DBMessageWorker](./DB/DBMessageWorker.py) : Listens for and processes messages from the webserver specifically related to the messageboard
+    - [DBMessageWorker](./DB/DBmbWorker.py) : Listens for and processes messages from the webserver specifically related to the messageboard
+    - [DBSpotWorker](./DB/DBSpotWorker.py) : Listens for and responds to requests for spotify information
     - [Long*](./DB/): If it starts with Long, there's a good chance it's a class that was build for use in another location
 - DMZ
   - Actually sourced most from the DB directory, we need to move them over.
 - RabbitMQ
   - Similarly, the listeners that reside on the Broker server were just repurposed from WebServer or DB
+- Utilities
+  - Within the Utilities directory you'll find various scripts we created to make our lives easier, including systemd management scripts, configuration files for keepalived, and more.

 # Languages and Frameworks used